jupyterhub/action-k3s-helm/README.md

 - `metrics-enabled`: Enable or disable K3S metrics-server, `true` (default) or `false`.
 - `traefik-enabled`: Enable or disable K3S Traefik ingress, `true` (default) or `false`.
 - `docker-enabled`: Enable K3s to use the Docker daemon, `true` or `false` (default).
+- `extra-setup-args`: Extra arguments passed unquoted to the K3s setup script, use this if you require advanced customisation.

 ## Outputs